Records show that Pelee Island Winery gave $2,000 to Premier Doug Ford's Progressive Conservative Party.

 Federal Agriculture Minister Marie-Claude Bibeau was on pre-election campaign trail, meeting Tuesday with the Ontario Greenhouse Vegetable Growers marketing board and talking about the pilot project to allow employers to bring in 2,750 more temporary workers who will have the option to seek permanent resident status.

 Pricing collusion lawsuit moves ahead

 Three consolidated lawsuits accusing beef packers of conspiring to depress prices for cattle since early 2015 gained approval this week from a federal court in Minnesota to move forward.

-filed by the Ranchers Cattlemen Action Legal Fund (R-CALF) accused Cargill Inc., JBS S.A., National Beef Packing Co. and Tyson Foods Inc., of artificially reducing cattle slaughter volumes and manipulating the cash cattle trade.
+One of the suits filed by the Ranchers Cattlemen Action Legal Fund (R-CALF) accused Cargill Inc., JBS S.A., National Beef Packing Co. and Tyson Foods Inc., of artificially reducing cattle slaughter volumes and manipulating the cash cattle trade.

 The four companies together process more than 80 per cent of U.S. beef cattle, the 124-page lawsuit claims.
 It is to be a jury trial conducted by U.S. Magistrate Judge Hildy Bowbeer.

 The latest amended filing no longer includes Agri Stats Inc., which provides consolidated data to such clients as protein producers.

 But Agri Stats of Fort Wayne, Ind,, remains a defendant in a similar class-action lawsuit against more than a dozen poultry processsors.